cyberjoey/Moody-Bed-Alexa-Skill/README.md

 # Moody-Bed-Alexa-Skill
-This repository contains code and instruction for using the Moody Bed Alexa Skill.
+This repository contains code and instructions for using the Moody Bed Alexa Skill.

 ## Hardware Setup